eliveltonsf/apirest-projects-and-tasks/README.md

 #### Requirements

-:heavy_check_mark: id auto increment.
+- id auto increment.
-:heavy_check_mark: check if there is an id for the update, deletion and insertion routes of the tasks.
+- check if there is an id for the update, deletion and insertion routes of the tasks.
   ( if not, return an error )

 #### Array format